daos-stack/daos/doc/user/spark.md

 You can also play around with other Hadoop commands, like -copyFromLocal and -copyToLocal.
 You can also start Yarn and run some mapreduce jobs on Yarn.
-Just make sure you have DAOS URI, `daos://default:1/`, set correctly in your job.
+Just make sure you have DAOS URI, like `daos:///`, set correctly in your job.

 #### Known Issues